syncfusion-content/php-docs/PHP/Rating/Getting-Started.md

 ---
 layout: post
-title: Getting started with Rating | Syncfusion
+title: Getting started with PHP Rating | Syncfusion
 description: Learn here about Getting Started with Rating in Syncfusion Essential PHP Application, its elements, and more.
 platform: php
 control: Rating